Market Whales and Their Recent Bets on United States Steel Options

 United States Steel Corp operates primarily in the United States but also has a steelmaking capacity in Slovakia.
 The company's operating segments include North American Flat-Rolled (Flat-Rolled), Mini Mill, U. S. Steel Europe (USSE), and Tubular Products (Tubular).
 The Flat-Rolled segment includes U. S. Steel's integrated steel plants and equity investees in North America involved in the production of slabs, strip mill plates, sheets, and tin mill products, as well as all iron ore and coke production facilities in the United States.
 It primarily serves North American customers in the service center, conversion, transportation, construction, container, and appliance, and electrical markets.

-After a thorough review of the options trading surrounding United States Steel, we move to examine the company in more detail.
-This includes an assessment of its current market status and performance.
+Having examined the options trading patterns of United States Steel, our attention now turns directly to the company.
+This shift allows us to delve into its present market position and performance

-Current Position of United States Steel With a trading volume of 3,200,669, the price of X is down by -3.92%, reaching $35.88.
-Current RSI values indicate that the stock is may be approaching oversold.
-Next earnings report is scheduled for 69 days from now.
-What The Experts Say On United States Steel
+Present Market Standing of United States Steel With a volume of 1,116,654, the price of X is down -0.19% at $36.68.
+RSI indicators hint that the underlying stock is currently neutral between overbought and oversold.
+Next earnings are expected to be released in 65 days.
+Expert Opinions on United States Steel

+An analyst from Jefferies downgraded its action to Buy with a price target of $45.
 An analyst from Morgan Stanley has elevated its stance to Overweight, setting a new price target at $48.
-An analyst from JP Morgan persists with their Neutral rating on United States Steel, maintaining a target price of $43.
+An analyst from JP Morgan has decided to maintain their Neutral rating on United States Steel, which currently sits at a price target of $43.

-Trading options involves greater risks but also offers the potential for higher profits.
-Savvy traders mitigate these risks through ongoing education, strategic trade adjustments, utilizing various indicators, and staying attuned to market dynamics.
-Keep up with the latest options trades for United States Steel with Benzinga Pro for real-time alerts.
+Options trading presents higher risks and potential rewards.
+Astute traders manage these risks by continually educating themselves, adapting their strategies, monitoring multiple indicators, and keeping a close eye on market movements.
+Stay informed about the latest United States Steel options trades with real-time alerts from Benzinga Pro.

 © 2024 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.